Snowflake-Labs/spcs-templates/ingress-cors/README.md

 # Introduction
 After completing the [common setup](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/tutorials/common-setup), you are ready to create a service.
 In this tutorial, you will create one service (named echo_service_with_cors) that exposes an endpoint to respond to CORS requests.
-Then you will create a service locally to send CORS requests to the endpoint:
+Then you will create a service locally to send CORS requests to the endpoint using **PAT token authentication**:

 **1. /healthcheck:** this method should respond with "I'm ready!"